 Iarnrod Eireann: Services to Dublin and locations throughout Ireland.

 Know about the preferred mode of transport, average time spent and average distance traveled for commute in Galway.
-The most preferred mode of transport in Galway is Walking.
+The most preferred mode of transport in Galway is Car.

 Average distance: 13.06 km Average time: 26 min